-The design of the Chapman Woods community is predominately comprised of a variety of twentieth-century single-family residential architectural styles and scales including, but not limited to: Ranch, French Country, Colonial, Craftsman, Tudor Revival, Spanish Revival, and Minimal Traditional styles.
+The design of the Chapman Woods community is predominately twentieth-century single-family residential architectural styles and scales including, but not limited to: Ranch, French Country, Colonial, Craftsman, Tudor Revival, Spanish Revival, and Minimal Traditional styles.
 The goal of the Chapman Woods CSD is to promote the preservation, maintenance, and construction of residential developments that support the established architectural styles, scales, and forms that define the Chapman Woods community character, and prevent the demolition and large-scale replacement (commonly referred to as mansionization) of established residential structures and architectural forms.